thelocoman/Portfolio-Page/README.md

 Welcome to my portfolio page.
-Created to showcase my best work in software development.
+Created to showcase my skills in software development.

-This project has 2 files in it:
-    1. Personal_Page_1.html
-    2. Personal_Page_2.html
-The only reason for it is that there are parts from each file that are needed for the final page.
+This project is meant to be an index page, so it is kept simple for that reason.

-To run this program all you need to do is save the file on the Desktop and click on it, it will automatically open.
-Even though this is a way to open the file and see the final way that it will be presented.
-The project is meant to be deployed on AWS.
+To run this program, all you need to do is to download the .zip file and unzip it.
+Once uziped click on the file with the extension .html, this will automatically open this file in the default web browser (Chrome, Safari, Mozilla, etc.).
+This project is also hosted on AWS and accesible on a domain tiborlovasz.com

-These two files were created and modified with Gemini and Chat-GPT, also by me manually.
+The project links are linked to the root (the main portfolio site - this one) as they are in the development stage.
+The projects are present on the page to showcase the current work I am doing while searching for job position.
+They will be linked up in the following weeks as they will be coming out.